agavrilov76/tlx-assigment/README.md

 # Programming assignment

 You can use any programming language and any third-party library.
+Share the source code of the solution with us in any convenient form.

 ## Word counter

 Write a program which counts how many times a word occurs in the text from [this URL](https://www.gutenberg.org/cache/epub/1184/pg1184.txt).
 Make the program to print top 5 most and 5 least popular words.

 ## JSON processor